FileSaveAs

 This page contains information on Apple's iPhone, and specifically details of getting and using the phone in the UK.

-At launch in 2007, there was a huge amount of hype about this phone - It's an iPod (audio, video, images and eBooks), it's a web browser, and it's a phone... all in one.
-It's also an Apple, and therefore likely to be an icon.
+At launch in 2007, there was a huge amount of hype about this phone - It's an iPod (audio, video, podcasts, images and eBooks), it's a web browser, and it's a phone... all in one.
+It's also an Apple, so therefore a style icon.

 The iPhone also supports a revolutionary touch user interface for faster navigation and browsing.